Alv3s/Thing.Core/README.md

 # Thing.Core

 Thing.Core is an IoT framework created for productivity over performance.
 With the rise of faster microcontrollers, such as ESP, code can be made in such way that losing a bit of performance over simplicity might be a good approach.
-Thing.Core was built to abstract completly from the machine you are programming, and you could even use it to run on Windows or even Linux, enabling you to mock your microcontroller and even debug your code in a Windows/Linux environment.
+Thing.Core was built to abstract completely from the machine you are programming, and you could even use it to run on Windows or even Linux, enabling you to mock your microcontroller and even debug your code in a Windows/Linux environment.

 ## How does it work?
 Thing.Core, by itself isn't capable on anything extraordinary, so it should be used on top of another framework such as Arduino.
 The tutorials ahead focus on the use of the arduino, but they can also be used with any other framework as long as you tell Thing.Core how to deal with your target framework.